RestComm/jain-slee/release/readme.txt

 Make sure that you have Apache Ant 1.7 or later installed and configured.

-If you want to deploy with the mobicents DU deployer in the Application Server run this: ant -f resources/<radir>/build.xml deploy (or undeploy)
+If you want to deploy with the persistent DU deployer in the Application Server run this: ant -f resources/<ra.dir>/build.xml

 (*) To deploy and run Examples

 Make sure that you have Apache Ant 1.7 installed and configured.

-Simply run this script and the deployment should start: ant -f examples/<exampledir>/build.xml deploy-all
+Simply run this script and the deployment should start: ant -f examples/<example.dir>/build.xml

 EclipSLEE Plugin
 ----------------